What Is MPPT? The Key to Optimizing Solar Output

 Regulating the voltage between panels and batteries

-Converting excess voltage into additional current
+Converting excess PV voltage into additional charging current

-Protecting battery health with stable charging profiles
+Protecting battery health with stable charging profiles and proper stage control

 MPPT in Solar Inverters for Grid-Tied Systems